 To combat dirt-eating and digging, it helps to play with your dog and provide it with lots of affection.
 This means to plan a time when you can walk with it, give it treats, and simply bond and sit with it.
 While you do not have to spoil your dog with the added attention, you can avert problems with digging and dirt-eating with success.

-Stopping Your Dog Digging
+How to Stop Your Dog from Digging Naturally

 As noted, dogs often dig to create a balance in their lives.
 If they are bored, they will dig or eat dirt.
 If you want to avoid the practice, make sure that your dog is entertained with games and toys.
 You might even think of teaching it some new tricks.
 While one saying states that “you cannot teach an old dog new tricks,” this is not true.
 Dogs can be trained at any age.